 The museum itself is very well done, with a lot of informative signage and a great collection of historic farming equipment.
 Throughout the museum, there are areas labeled “How Do We Know?” that give kids a great chance to learn the how and why behind many of the items on display.

 Outside of the museum, there are several buildings that give you a great opportunity to experience what life was like on the frontiers of Pennsylvania.
-The property has a covered bridge, a 1770s farmhouse, an 1830s farmhouse which gives visitors a great chance to see how much life changed over the course of 60 years.
+The property has one of the 10 covered bridges in Somerset County, a 1770s farmhouse, and an 1830s farmhouse which gives visitors a great chance to see how much life changed over the course of 60 years.

 Given that the Somerset Historical Center is the only local museum that the county’s historical society runs, I would have really liked to have seen some information about the county’s large coal industry and read a bit about some of Somerset’s local celebrities.